Kristen Johnston

 Kristen Angela Johnston (born September 20, 1967) is an American actress.
 Best known for her work on television sitcoms, she twice won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her role as Sally Solomon in 3rd Rock from the Sun.

 She starred as divorce attorney Holly Franklin on The Exes, and as recovering addict Tammy Diffendorf on Mom.
 She has also appeared in the films Austin Powers: The Spy Who Shagged Me (1999), The Flintstones in Viva Rock Vegas (2000), Music and Lyrics (2007), and Bride Wars (2009).

 Her memoir Guts: The Endless Follies and Tiny Triumphs of a Giant Disaster (2012) was a New York Times best-seller.
-Through her nonprofit organization SLAM, she works as an advocate for sober high schools.

 Early life

 Kristen Angela Johnston was born on September 20, 1967.
 Johnston is the daughter of former Wisconsin Republican state senator Rod Johnston.
 She is of English and German descent.
-She grew up in a suburb of Milwaukee, Wisconsin and graduated from Whitefish Bay High School in 1985.
+She grew up in a suburb of Milwaukee, Wisconsin, and graduated from Whitefish Bay High School in 1985.
 Johnston earned a Bachelor of Fine Arts degree in drama at New York University.

 Career

 Johnston made her professional stage debut with New York's Atlantic Theater Company, founded by playwright David Mamet, where she appeared in many productions including As You Like It and Stage Door.
 She performed with the Naked Angels Theater Company in The Stand-In and Hot Keys, and with New York Stage and Film in Kim's Sister with David Strathairn and Jane Adams.
 For her performance in The Lights at Lincoln Center Theater, she was nominated for a Drama Desk Award for Best Supporting Actress.

 A Carsey-Werner casting agent who saw her in The Lights recommended her for the role of Sally Solomon on the TV series 3rd Rock from the Sun.
-After numerous auditions in 1996, she won the part and starred on the show from 1996 to 2001, winning two Emmy Awards for Outstanding Supporting Actress in a Comedy Series.
+After numerous auditions in 1996, she won the part, and starred on the show from 1996 to 2001, winning two Emmy Awards for Outstanding Supporting Actress in a Comedy Series.